 Since rodents and insects are attracted to water sources, a leaking and broken sewer line will naturally bring in the pests.
 Suppose you’ve noticed a sudden uptick in the number of pest problems you experience at home.
 In that case, a broken sewer line may be the culprit.
 Contact us here at Dependable Rooter & Plumbing for a sewer inspection if you’ve noticed more pest problems than usual You should especially do so if you’ve noticed more pests in addition to one or more of the other signs on this list.

 Sign 4 – Slow-Moving Drains

-As with gurgling drains, if you’ve noticed slow-moving drains and plumbing fixtures, then you may have a broken sewer line.
+As with gurgling drains, you may have a broken sewer line if you’ve noticed slow-moving drains and plumbing fixtures.
 If you have any slow-moving drains on your property, don’t hesitate to contact us for sewer inspection services.
-The faster you act, the less likely your sewer problem will turn into something considerably worse.
+The faster you act, the less likely your sewer problem will worsen.

 Sign 5 – Sewage Backup in the Toilet or Tub

 Having sewage back up into your toilet or tub is another serious sign of a broken sewer line.
 While it is true that a backup is more typically associated with a clog or obstruction, it can also happen due to a broken section of the line.
 So, if you’ve noticed any sewage backups in your toilet or drains, contact our professional plumbers immediately.